Lourdle/PSFExpand/Documentation/APIs/PSFExtHandler_ClosePSF_en.md

 ### Remarks
 This function will free the memory used to save the PSF, and close the open PSF file at the same time, will set LastError.
 If the parameter is `NULL` or `INVALID_HANDLE_VALUE` no exception will be raised and LastError will be set to `ERROR_INVALID_HANDLE`.
-Since the PSF class of the PSF Extraction Handler does not have locks, the behavior of multiple threads concurrently calling this function and the threads operating through this PSF handle is undefined behavior.
+Since the PSF class of the PSF Extraction Handler does not have a mutex, the behavior of multiple threads concurrently calling this function and the threads operating through this PSF handle is undefined behavior.